NNPDF/reportengine/docs/DESIGN.md

 Both of these require a rather expensive computation called *arclength.

-`DagResolver` would be called with these parameters, as well as a module `validphys` containing the following functions:
+`ResourceProcessor` would be called with these parameters, as well as a module `validphys` containing the following functions:

 ```python